miki151/keeperrl_wiki/Creature/Creature_Guide.md

 ''Human trained to minister to the needs of the divine, and the Lawful keeper's answer to goblin shamanism.

 [Prisoner](/keeperrl_wiki/Prisoner "wikilink")
+*Prisoners retain their previous characteristics in Alpha36; the "prisoner" creature is an interface/sorting convenience*

 [Rat](/keeperrl_wiki/Rat "wikilink")
 <img src="/keeperrl_wiki/Rat.png" title="fig:/keeperrl_wiki/Rat.png" alt="/keeperrl_wiki/Rat.png" width="100" />